Rincon de la Victoria best things to see and do

 - Feria del boqueron victoriano, in September

 - Procesiones Marineras de la Virgen del Carmen , (a marine procession!)
 In July.
-There are also jabegas regattas, boats of Phoenician origins
+There are also jabegas regattas, boats of Phoenician origins.

-- Feria de la Tapa, in February
+- Ruta de la Tapa, in November

 - Music festival, Concerts in a cave, in February

-Where to sleep in Rincon de la Victoria?
+Where is Rincon de la Victoria?